-The project site is located 0.5 miles north of the Hesperia Airport and is not within an airport safety zone (63).
-Consequently, the project will not cause a change in air traffic patterns nor an increase in traffic levels or location.
-The project site will also not impact the air traffic patterns for the Southern California Logistics Airport nor the Apple Valley Airport.
+The project site is over five miles from the Hesperia Airport and is not within an airport safety zone (60).
+Consequently, the project will not cause a change in air traffic patterns, nor an increase in traffic levels or location.
+The project site will also not impact the air traffic patterns for the Southern California Logistics Airport, nor the Apple Valley Airport.